 And just to top it off with even more greatness, they have a new glass pavillion, which houses their glass collection and has a glass blower's studio.
 Very, very cool.

-"Your grace and dignity thru the Detroit meeting makes me feel small; I didn’t do as well.
+Upon returning to New York, my boss received an email, complimenting her on her graciousness during the difficult week.
+The email was very kind:"Your grace and dignity thru the Detroit meeting makes me feel small; I didn’t do as well.
 The smooth functioning of the meeting (which I know must have been complicated) and the focus on the all the institutions that I’m sure had planned extensively for the visit was not altered by the circumstances surrounding the meeting.
 This is a great tribute to you and your staff.
 I am in awe.
 One of my life goals was to be a member of this organization; but I won’t be as proud of having been a member if you aren’t there.
 In the days when I thought (Director X) and (Director Y) hung the moon, they were clear that you hung the moon.
 I’m still of that opinion.
 I am very very proud that you are my friend."

 I hope to be worthy of such high praise someday.